Factors to Consider When Buying Structural Steel Products

 Pricing

-Supply and Demand: Fluctuations can influence steel prices.
+Supply and Demand: Changes can influence steel prices.

 Raw Material Costs: The cost of iron ore and other raw materials can impact the price of steel.